Miss Fortune (band)

-Miss Fortune is an American post-hardcore band from Oklahoma City, Oklahoma.
+Miss Fortune is an American post-hardcore band from Denver, CO.
 The band has released three albums, all of which have reached the Billboard charts.

 History

-Miss Fortune was formed in February 2012 by vocalist Mikey Sawyer and Eddie Cano (formerly of the Rise Records band Scarlett O'Hara), then guitarists Josh Kikta, Harley Graves, Ian Marchionda on Bass, and Jace Thomas on Drums.
+Miss Fortune was formed in February 2012 by vocalist Mikey Sawyer and Eddie Cano (formerly of the Rise Records band Scarlett O'Hara), then guitarists Josh Kikta, Harley Graves (formerly of HeavenMayFade), Ian Marchionda on Bass, and Jace Thomas on Drums.
 On May 28, 2012, they self-released their debut single, produced by Joey Sturgis featuring Tyler Carter of the band Issues.

 By December 2013, the band announced signing with Sumerian Records after removing Eddie Cano from their lineup as the unclean vocalist.